ajaxxxxxxxx/ajaxxxxxxxx.github.io/_01Support/FAQ/05-Misc.md

 While not advised for continuity reasons, you may do so by pressing N after pausing the game.

 {: .note}
 > This may revert back after each restart.
-To permanently change the colors you may have to chance them in the Capital Punishment/Stock Game/Mods/Capital Punishment Resources/MAPMO.ini
+To permanently change the colors you may have to change them in the Capital Punishment/Stock Game/Mods/Capital Punishment Resources/MAPMO.ini

 ## **4.)
 TTW?
 MO2?
 NVSE??
 What are all these acronyms?**